kir-net/meet/README.md

     I should be able to show/hide an event's detail, so that I can control which details I am shown.*

-	Scenario 1: An event element is collapsed by default Given the user has started a search,
+	Scenario 1: An event element is collapsed by default.
+        Given user hasnt searched for any city
-		When the results are shown,
+        When the user opens the app
         Then all resulting elements should be collapsed by default

-	Scenario 2: User can expand an event to see its details Given the user has started a search,
+    Scenario 2: User can expand an event to see its details.
+        Given the user has started a search
-		When the user clicks on one of the events,
-		Then the user should see its details
+        When the user clicks on the 'show details' button Then the user should see the details

-	Scenario 3: User can collapse an event to hide its details Given the user has opened an events' details,
+    Scenario 3: User can collapse an event to hide its details.
-		When the user clicks the "back" button,
-		Then events' details should collapse
+        Given the user has opened an events' details When the user clicks the 'hide details' button Then events' details should collapse

 ### **Feature 3: Specify number of events**